Outline of the remuneration structure for Directors and managers

 ceo total comp

-RORWA Banking Activity: Profit before Taxes (PBT) from Group Banking Activities/Banking RWAs
+RORWA Banking Activity: Profit before Taxes (PBT) Group Banking Activities/Banking RWAs

 Optimization of return on RWAs allocated to banking activities

-Loans with ESG characteristics as percentage of total new loans in Corporate Banking (CIB) +29% target
+a) Loans with ESG characteristics as percentage of total new loans in Corporate Banking (CIB) +27% target

-ESG new loans vs retail clients (Consumer Finance – WM Premier) +14% target
+b) Incidence of ESG disbursement on new retail production (Consumer Finance – WM Premier) +6% target

-Percentage of SFDR Article 8/9 Funds and ETF in WM Premier customer portfolios +3% target
+c) Percentage of SFDR Article 8/9 Funds and ETFs in Mediobanca Premier and Mediobanca Private Banking client portfolios +3% target

 Our People